IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 as well as any configuration object, such as addresses, derived from it.
 The PVD ID Router Advertisement option may also contain a set of other RA options, along with an optional inner Router Advertisement message header.
-These options and optional header are only visible to 'PvD-aware' hosts, allowing such hosts to have a specialized view of the network configuration.
+These options and optional inner header are only visible to 'PvD-aware' hosts, allowing such hosts to have a specialized view of the network configuration.